Nasa: Six-year-old Adam's space ambition 'inspires' space agency and famous astronauts - CBBC Newsround

-Adam, from Ireland, appeared on a special Christmas edition of an Irish television show where children got the chance to try out the latest toys and gadgets.
+Adam, from County Cork in Ireland, appeared on a special Christmas edition of an Irish television show where children got the chance to try out the latest toys and gadgets.

 On the show he talked about his ambitions to work as a "capcom" - short for Capsule Communicator - whose job is to communicate with astronauts in their spacecraft from ground control on Earth.